Containers

 You can also build separate containers for your database, your web server and your Django or Drupal.
 They all need to be properly containerized in a way that enables them to communicate with each other, without being able to inappropriately influence each other or your local operating system.
 You’ll find your own best practices.

 Qemu, LXC, Git and SSH are components of your local development environment.
 You build your WordPress or Drupal, Flask or Django projects within LXC containers, which you manage in your LXD dashboard.
-You record and back everything up using Git and a remote repository and then you connect them to your live websites on remote commercial servers using SSH.
+You record and back everything up using Git and a remote repository and then, connect them to your live websites on remote commercial servers using SSH.
 The one thing I prefer using commercial servers for is web hosting, for security and stability.

 Read lots of books and watch many videos about all these technologies.
 Take online courses and practice using these 21st century tools.
 Work on some aspect of your development workflow, as much as possible, for at least 5 days a week.
 Keep working.
 Keep seeking the truth and adding value to society, for as long as you are alive on earth.

-So, you create a new directory for your new project in your Projects or Websites directory.
+Create a new directory for your new project in your Projects or Websites directory.
 The first thing you do is create a container in there.
 Then, you create a Git repository in the container.
 Then, you install Django or Flask.
 Use SQLite in your local development environment and PostgreSQL in your production websites.
 You’ll have to set up SSH keys for each project.